As the dad of both a son and a daughter, I spend a lot of time analysing the way I interact with them.

 They were also more likely to use words associated with the body and more complex, analytical language in general.

 By contrast, the dads with sons used more words associated with competition, like ‘win’ and ‘top’.
 Dads also spent a lot more time in rough and tumble play with sons compared to daughters.
+You only need to take a look at our birthday wishes for daughters and compare them to birthday wishes for sons.

 Lead researcher Dr Jennifer Mascaro, of Emory University in the US, said: